Some Dates and Facts

 632 – Khan Kubrat founded Great Bulgaria.

 681 – Khan Asparuh defeated the Byzantine troops, signed a peace treaty, winning the territories between the Balkan Mountains and the Danube River.
-The first Bulgarian Empire (681 – 1018) was founded with its first capital Pliska.
+The first Bulgarian Empire (681 – 1018) was founded, with Pliska as its first capital.

 717 – Khan Tervel crushed the armies of the Arab Caliphate and stopped the Muslim invasion in European hinterland through the Balkans.
 He was called Saviour of Europe by his contemporaries and was beatified as St. Tiberius.